What is a gimbal, and why you should get one?

 However, if you shoot mostly static things, such as video tutorials for making/doing something (like cooking), video interviews, or unboxing products, then you may well be better off using a video tripod instead.

-You don’t have to spend a fortune on a gimbal with lots of bells and whistles if a basic yet good gimbal will do the job.
+You don’t have to spend a fortune on a gimbal with many bells and whistles if a basic yet good gimbal will do the job.
 It helps to decide whether the type of filming you do requires a two- or three-axis gimbal.
 Not everyone requires the extra axis, and a two-axis gimbal is less expensive.

 Working with a Gimbal: The Basics